iftikharuddin/security-course/Euler/euler.md

         - No looping or flash loans required.
 - CallThroughEVC
     - With a callback pattern, vaults can always assume checks are deferred, simplifying implementation

+- EVC is not compatible with account abstraction as per this video ( https://youtu.be/N10rNMG5l_w?t=2458 )